VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Chemical Trim / Side Trimming

-On light-density rail lines, switching and terminal railroads, and industrial switching railroads, “Chemical Trimming” involves precision spraying to stop regrowth before it becomes a hazard.
+On light-density rail lines, switching and terminal railroads, “Chemical Trimming” involves precision spraying to stop regrowth before it becomes a hazard.
 Specialized herbicide spray trucks and rail-mounted application equipment are used to control weeds, saplings, and branches encroaching into the right-of-way.
 These treatments protect communication and signal lines, keep crossings and switches unobstructed, and maintain safety signage visibility, all while preserving the surrounding landscape along short haul and regional freight corridors.
 Our crews operate throughout Georgia and are licensed to perform the same vegetation control services in South Carolina and elsewhere in the Southeast.

 Freight train moving past an active railroad crossing with signal lights and safety gates, surrounded by dense summer vegetation along the tracks.
 Highlights the importance of railroad vegetation management for clear sightlines, safe crossings, and operational efficiency in crossings and switchyards.